suraj1kc/JavaScript-for-Beginners/readme.md

 6. What is an infinite loop, and how do you avoid it?
 7. How do you iterate over an array using different types of loops?
 8. Write an example of a `for...in` loop to iterate over object properties.
+9. Develop a JavaScript function that iterates through an array of numbers, separates prime numbers and composite numbers into different arrays and returns them as an object.
+(Fall 2023, Q17b)

 ---